-Believe it or not, but Facebook Groups are a great place to try to find open positions for graphic designers.
+Believe it or not, Facebook Groups are a great place to try to find open positions for graphic designers.
 There are many nomadic job groups and freelance groups where you can find posts daily of people who are looking for help.

 Just remember always to do your research and make sure that a posting is legit before applying.

 This social media platform is often overlooked as a great spot to find freelance jobs, but their jobs posting board has a fair amount of freelance gigs.

 LinkedIn is also a great place to go to connect with other small business owners who may require your services in the future.

 How Much Money Do Graphic Designers Make?

-The average graphic designer will make approximately $45,000 per year, but that’s if they work full-time hours.
+The average graphic designer salary is around $45,000 per year, but that’s if they work full-time hours.
 This equates to about $22 per hour, but this can quite obviously change depending on a designer’s skill level, specializations, education, and more.

 If you want to make money as a graphic designer, I recommend that you create fixed-price packages for your services rather than working by the hour.

 This way, you can account for all overhead expenses that may occur during the process, and often clients prefer that you do fixed price so that they know how much it’s going to cost them in total.

 Remember, as a graphic designer, it’s pertinent to let your client know the number of revisions that you will make per deliverable, or else you could quickly be taken advantage of.
 I recommend allowing two revisions maximum and putting it in your contract with the client for precaution.